mm80843/T3.5/docs/index.md

 Covid-19-like Pandemics](article_christodoulou_health_2020)
 * [Navigating Climate Change: Rethinking the Role of Buildings](article_cole_navigating_2020)
+* [Home garden use during COVID-19: Associations with physical and mental wellbeing in older adults](article_corley_home_2021)
 * [A Mixed Approach on Resilience of Spanish
 Dwellings and Households during COVID-19 Lockdown](article_cuerdo-vilches_mixed_2020)
 * [Vancouver Convention Health Centre (COVID-19
 Response): Planning, implementation, and four lessons learned](article_d_ross_brown_vancouver_2020)
+* [COVID-19 and Living space challenge.
+Well-being and Public Health recommendations for a healthy, safe, and sustainable housing.](article_dalessandro_covid-19_2020)
 * [Covid-19 Associated Risks and Mitigation
 Strategies relevant for the UK Construction Industry](article_dan-jumbo_covid-19_2021)
+* [Wastewater surveillance for population-wide Covid-19:
+The present and future](article_daughton_wastewater_2020)
 * [Epidemics, Planning and the City: A Special
 Issue of Planning Perspectives](article_davis_epidemics_2022)
 * [2019 Novel Coronavirus (COVID-19) Pandemic: